uQr/cordova-docs/tutorial-team-build/README.md

 With the release of Visual Studio 2015, you now have a number of options for how you can integrate Cordova apps with your favorite team / continuous integration (CI) server thanks to the fact that projects created in Visual Studio are standard [Apache Cordova Command Line Interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) projects.

 In this tutorial, we will cover how you can get your project running in nearly any CI system quickly using the [taco-team-build node module](http://go.microsoft.com/fwlink/?LinkID=533736) and Gulp.
-Note that the method described here can be used with Visual Studio Online, TFS 2015, Jenkins, and others but will not work with TFS 2013.
-See [this tutorial](./TFS2013.md) for details on TFS 2013.
+Note that the method described here can be used with Visual Studio Online, TFS 2015, Jenkins, and others but will **not** work with TFS 2013.
+See [Tutorials on Specific CI Systems](#ci) for details.

+##Walkthrough
 To get going quickly, follow these steps:

 1. First, either install Visual Studio with the Tools for Apache Cordova option on your build server or simply install the pre-requisites for the platforms you are targeting separately.
 In brief: